polakowo/vectorbt/docs/docs/getting-started/features.md

 4               4.5  4.0
 ```

 - [x] **Indicator factory**: Sophisticated factory for building custom technical indicators of any complexity.
-Takes a function and does all the magic for you: generates an indicator skeleton that takes inputs and parameters of any shape and type, and runs the VectorBT's indicator engine.
+Takes a function and does all the magic for you: generates an indicator skeleton that takes inputs and parameters of any shape and type, and runs the VectorBT indicator engine.
 The easiest and most flexible way to create indicators you will find in open source.

 ```pycon title="Construct a random indicator"
 >>> @njit